TechGlue/GoSupCommunity/readme.md

 # About

-Simple web scraper to grab new catalog items from supreme community, given a drop week URL
+Basic web scraper to grab new catalog items from Supreme Community, given a drop week URL with discord webhooks integration.

 # Usage

-First modify the credentials.json file and fill in your discord webhook URL.
+Modify the credentials.json file and fill in your discord webhook URL.

 Ensure all dependencies are installed and run.